tewha/tewha.net/_posts/2014/2014-05-02-debugging-app-upload.md

 I've had some recent troubles trying to upload a build in Xcode.
 These involved getting a really unhelpful error from Xcode: "No identities were available."
 Unfortunately, I was stuck there for two days.

-It turns out that you can get Xcode to log more information on the handshake with the portal using these two commands:
+It turns out that you can get Xcode to log more information on the handshake with the portal.
+Quit Xcode, then run these two commands.

 	defaults write com.apple.dt.Xcode DVTCodesigningAllTheThingsLogLevel 3
 	defaults write com.apple.dt.Xcode DeveloperPortalLogLevel 3